minnojs/minno-quest/README.md

 * `{mixer:'random', data: [obj1,obj2]}`

 **weightedRandom**:
-Picks a single element using a weighted random algorithm.
+Selects a single element using a weighted random algorithm.
 Each element in `data` is given the appropriate weight from `weights`.
-In the following example obj2 has four times the probability of being picked as obj1.
+In the following example obj2 has four times the probability of being selected as obj1.
 * `{mixer:'weightedRandom', weights: [0.2,0.8], data: [obj1,obj2]}`

 **choose**:
-Picks `n` random elements from `data` (by default the chooser picks one element).
+Selects `n` random elements from `data` (by default the chooser picks one element).
 * `{mixer:'choose', data: [obj1,obj2]}` pick one of these two objs
 * `{mixer:'choose', n:2, data: [obj1,obj2,obj3]}` pick two of these three objs